entropyqueen/entropyQueen.github.io/_posts/2017-07-20-Bus_pirate_presentation.md

 Once everything is configured the BP will switch to UART mode.
 You can reset it to default by unpluging it or connecting the pins 3.3v to the GND on the side of the board (you can do this by swiping a piece of metal between the pins).

-When switched to a specific mode, you can now access the macro menu.
+With the BP switched to a specific mode, you can now access the macro menu.
 In order to list the different available macro you must use the `(0)` command.
 ```
  0.Macro menu
  1.Transparent bridge